 The YTCE gained national recognition from the then Minister for Women and Equalities and Minister for Education, Nicky Morgan MP.
 I was asked to be a stakeholder for the Women and Equalities Department, meeting the then Prime Minister, David Cameron MP.
 Furthermore, I have delivered workshops and spoken at numerous national and regional events.
 Notably, for the national LGBT charity, Stonewall and for the Gender Identity Development Service (GIDS), the only NHS provision that supports transgender children and young people in England and Wales.

-Across Leicestershire I have worked with many organisations including Leicester City Council and Leicestershire County Council to delivery training.
-Furthermore, I coauthored a national ‘Trans Inclusion Toolkit for Schools’ along with 10 other local authorities.
+Across Leicestershire I have worked with many organisations including Leicester City Council and Leicestershire County Council to deliver training.
+Furthermore, I co-authored national guidance along with 10 other local authorities.
 I have also guest lectured at both the University of Leicester and De Montfort University.

 WHY I DO WHAT I DO – SUPPORTING THOSE STRIVING FOR LGBT+ INCLUSION

 Many of the young people told me they wouldn’t be here today if it wasn’t for the support I offered them, their families and school and also other professionals who were working with them.
 When I set up the YTCE, I didn’t know how successful it would be.
 I could not be prouder and am almost speechless at what the project managed to achieve.

 Making a real difference to some of the most vulnerable people in our society is why I work in this field.
 I want to support others who are striving for LGBT+ inclusion in their organisation, to make that real difference too.
 I was once referred to as a ‘one woman power house’ and also by the young people as their ‘fairy trans mother’.
 In fact when someone referred to me as an ‘SME’, I responded ‘small and medium sized enterprise?’, they laughed and said ‘no, subject matter expert’.

 I am passionate, knowledgeable and experienced and am thrilled to have the opportunity to continue to make a positive difference to those who are striving for LGBT+ inclusion.